 Oldcastle’s Lollard Rising

-Sir John Oldcastle excaped from prison and planned a rising.
-However, the rebels were rounded up outside Temple Bar, London.
-John Oldcastle escaped.
+Sir John Oldcastle escaped from prison and planned a rising.
+The rebels were rounded up outside Temple Bar, London but John Oldcastle escaped.

-The truce with France expired.
-Henry genuinely believed that he had an inherited claim to the French throne.
+King Henry V genuinely believed that he had an inherited claim to land in France and the French throne.
 In order to allow himself to pursue his claim he set virtually impossible demands for extending the peace and began to prepare for an invasion of France.

-Henry faced an uprising by Richard of York and Henry, Lord Scrope, determined to put Richard II’s heir, Edmund Mortimer, on the throne.
-Henry was warned of the uprising in good time and easily supressed it.
+Henry faced an uprising by Richard of York and Henry, Lord Scrope, who were determined to put Richard II’s heir, Edmund Mortimer, on the throne.
+Henry was warned of the uprising in good time and easily suppressed it.

 1415 (12th August)

-Henry, at the head of an invading force, sailed for France and landed near Harfleur.
-He put Harfleur under siege.
+Henry sailed for France at the head of an invading force and landed near Harfleur.
+He put the port town under siege.

 1415 (22nd September)

 Henry captured Harfleur.
-However, heavy English losss from dysentry prevented him from marching on Paris so he decided to attack Calais instead.
+However, heavy English losses from dysentery prevented him from marching on Paris so he decided to attack Calais instead.

 1415 (25th October)